eugenio-valdano/starter-hugo-academic/content/post/steinegger-prep-natcom/index.md

 ---
-title: New paper accepted in Nature Communications
+title: New paper out in Nature Communications
 subtitle: Non-selective distribution of infectious disease prevention may outperform risk-based targeting

 # Summary for listings and search engines
 summary: ''

 # Link this post with a project
-projects: []
+projects: [HIV, Dynamical processes]

 # Date published
 date: '2022-05-07T00:00:00Z'